WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: : Learning Attention in Parametrized Wavelet Space

-We propose the generalized forward-backward paradigm to conduct learning in the coefficient space between forward and backward transformation. \paradigm is a special case of the generalized paradigm when the transformation is wavelet transform.
-The forward transformation, also called analysis, decomposes the input sequence into coefficients of a set of orthogonal, complete functional basis.
-We then conduct non-linear transformation in the coefficient space, which directly operates on the function.
-In the backward transformation, also called synthesis, we reconstruct the target representation in the original function space.

-We require the forward-backward transformation pair to be invertible and exact, meaning that one can perfectly reconstruct the same input from the coefficients.
-Note that orthogonality is not necessary for this condition but a non-orthogonal basis cannot be transformed via simple inner product.
+We propose the \paradigm paradigm to conduct attention learning in the wavelet coefficient space between forward and backward transformation.
+The forward transformation decomposes the input sequence into coefficients of a set of wavelet basis.
+We then conduct attention in the coefficient space.
+In the backward transformation, we reconstruct the target representation in the original function space.
+For fixed wavelet families, we require the forward-backward transformation pair to be invertible and exact, meaning that one can perfectly reconstruct the same input from the derived coefficients.
+However, this constraint is not always attached to adaptive wavelets.

 The general framework is shown below.
-Without loss of generality, we limit ourselves to 1d functions.
-Given input and output function $x(t), y(t) : \R \xrightarrow{} \R$ on time domain $t$, functional basis $g(\omega, t)$ on both time domain $t$ and frequency domain $\omega$, and non-linear transformation $F$.
+In practice, we deal with vectors with dimensions of the attention head dimension.
+Here, we limit ourselves to 1d functions for a clear illustration.
+Given input and output function $x(t), y(t) : \R \xrightarrow{} \R$ on time domain $t$, wavelet basis $\psi(\omega, t)$ on both frequency and time domain $\omega,t$ (e.g, the basis for a Daubechies-2 wavelet), and attention module $\mathrm{Attention}$,